zero9178/Micro16C/README.md

 here https://vowi.fsinf.at/wiki/TU_Wien:Technische_Grundlagen_der_Informatik_VU_(Kastner)/Kapitel_Micro16 (German)

 Due to these limitations a fully C compliant compiler is impossible.
-The main reason is the lack of indirect addressing therefore making recursion impossible.
+The main reason is the lack of indirect addressing therefore making non tail recursion impossible.

-For that reason there is also no concept of functions; Everything is written in "global scope".
+For that reason there is currently no concept of functions; Everything is written in "global scope".
 The smallest addressable storage unit is 16 bit.
 Due to the lack of a carry over flag, the only integer type is `int` which is 16 bit.
 Besides integer types, pointer types exist and can be created recursively.